 DAY 1 SATURDAY DUBROVNIK (D)

-Transfer from Dubrovnik airport to Dubrovnik Gruž harbor for check in from 14.00h onwards.
-After settling in, transfer to city gates for a guided tour of the city.
+Transfer from Dubrovnik airport to Dubrovnik Airport for check in from 14.00h onwards.
+After settling in, transfer to the city gates for a guided tour of the city.
 The special charm of this ancient town are the buildings that have remained from the time of the old Dubrovnik Republic.
-Many of the monuments belong to the modest Renaissance architecture with some Gothic style traces.
-Take the cable car from the Old Town to Srđ mountain to enjoy scenic views of the mighty ramparts and of the Elaphiti Islands.
+Many of the monuments belong to the modest Renaissance architecture with some traces of Gothic style.
+Take the cable car from the Old Town to Srd Mountain to enjoy scenic views of the mighty ramparts and the Elaphiti Islands.
 After the tour, return transfer to the ship for a welcome meet & greet cocktail reception on board.
 Overnight in Dubrovnik.

 DAY 2 SUNDAY DUBROVNIK - SLANO (STON) (B, L, T, CD)